piyoki/TRT-yolov3/README.md

 bash <(wget -qO- https://raw.githubusercontent.com/yqlbu/TRT-yolov3/master/setup.sh)
 ```

-**Notes:** If the script successfully ran and finished without any errors, you may move on to test the results in the section below.
+**Notes:** If the script have successfully ran and finished without any errors, you may move on to test the results in the section below.

 <a name="installation"></a>